AndersNordin/DAT300/README.md

 ### Description ###
 This is a small scale project for home automation of devices.
 The idea is based on the paper by Barker et al SmartCap: Flattening Peak Electricity Demand in Smart Homes.

 The project runs in Python together with off-the-shelf system called Plugwise.
-We have used test data in a SQLite database format from a unknown household in Sweden.
+We have used test data in a SQLite database format from an unknown household in Sweden.
 The database is included.

 The project is built for demonstrating the concept and does not scale that easily.
 Feel free to fork and improve it! :)